Spotify pulled a Spotify

 So, instead of whining, how do you fix it?
 Spotify won’t let you choose what UI you use in their newest version, so, don’t use the newest version.
 Download an old one!

 It works, until you close and reopen Spotify.
 OK.
-I’ll never restart my computer.
+I’ll keep it open forever.
+I’m sure their electron app doesn’t have a memory leak.

 Again, instead of whining, searching for a solution isn’t terribly difficult.
 Fortunately, one exists.
 For macOS, you can run this script to neuter Spotify’s ability to update its own application.
 For Windows, you will have to google your way out of that one.